Media-Ed-Online/intro-web-dev-2018spr/_docs/topic-01/21-page.md

 When we start developing sites in the next few topics, you'll add a README file to your repository to tell other people why your project is useful, what they can do with your project, and how they can use it.

 If you put your README file in your repository's root directory, GitHub will recognize and automatically surface your README to repository visitors.
-Don't worry if this doesn't quitem make sense yet: we can provide an example!
+Don't worry if this doesn't quite make sense yet: we can provide an example!
 Go ahead, <a href="{{ site.git_address }}" target="_blank">check ours out</a>.

 **For every project you submit, you will also write a short report in markdown.** This report should discuss a number of things every week: